victoriadrake/hugo-theme-sam/README.md

 Then, you can install `postcss-cli` and `autoprefixer`.

 The following codes come from [this answer](https://github.com/victoriadrake/hugo-theme-introduction/issues/210#issuecomment-645661326) by [gray419](https://github.com/gray419) in [this thread](https://github.com/victoriadrake/hugo-theme-introduction/issues/210).
-Be sure run the codes at the root directory of your Hugo project.
+Make sure that you run the codes at the root directory of your Hugo project.

 ```bash
 sudo npm i -g postcss-cli